Stick to objectivity.

 Never listen to sales people.

 This is an extension of rule #1.
 Sales people are permanently biased, no matter how honest they seem to be.
+Their interest is of course the sale, not the buyer.
 The best among them even believe their own lies, so cannot be accused of lying on purpose.
 Accidentally, this list is not for sale.

 Tackle a problem's cause, not its consequences.